-One of the biggest advantages that AdvancedMD has over their competitors is their “build a bundle” pricing model.
+One of the biggest advantages that they have over their competitors is the “build a bundle” AdvancedMD pricing model.
 You only pay for what you need.
 This sounds so simple, yet its not as easy to find as one would think.

 With a plethora of templates, AdvancedMD offers solutions for all practices including specialty medical practices.

 Has a wide-ranging suite of solutions.
 But you only need to select the ones that you need with AdvancedMD’s “build a bundle” approach.

 Competitively priced.
 And you only pay for what you need.